Helping your child adjust to separation or divorce

 It could be a good idea to let their school or college know.
 Their teachers may be able to arrange for extra support, like a school counsellor or family support worker.

 After separation, you may need to focus on the routine of daily parenting and your own feelings.
 This is completely normal, and it’s OK to take it one day at a time.
-But listen carefully to what your child says, feels and needs over time.
+But listen to what your child says they feel and need over time.